 7. Do Tough Jobs the Day Before

 If you’re planning your first grill-out of the season, do the big jobs (like the annual grill cleaning) the day before so you can relax without rushing on the day of the get-together.
-Whether you prefer propane or charcoal, our complete guide will help make short work of the task.

 8. Don’t Sweat the Details